SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

+Our self-adaptive normalization (SAN) is implemented via the proposed image-level masked adaptive instance normalization and learned via the feature-level site-invariant learning, as shown in Fig.~\ref{fig:architecture}.

-\subsection{Masked Adaptive Instance Normalization}
+\subsubsection{Masked Adaptive Instance Normalization}

-Although the z-score--normalized image serves as standard input for many tasks, the same tissue of the human brain may still present with different values at different sites, leading to poor generalization to a new unseen site.
-The limited generalization of traditional z-score normalization techniques motivates us to propose MAIN, a dynamic neural network~\cite{han2021dynamic} that can dynamically learn how to normalize different input images.
+Although z-score normalization contributes to the generalization of the model on unseen sites, the effect is limited.
+The limited generalization of the traditional normalization techniques motivates us to propose MAIN, a dynamic neural network~\cite{han2021dynamic} that can adaptively learn how to normalize different input images.
 MAIN leverages two affine transformation parameters learned dynamically from the masked input MR image to convert z-score--normalized images into a site-unrelated style.

 We assume the affine transformation parameters $\gamma$ and $\beta$ are learned from the masked z-score--normalized image $\mat{B}\odot\mat{I}^{\text{zs}}$, where we only care about the brain region.
 The output of MAIN can be represented as: